 “How is business?”

 He responded with a so-so hand gesture without looking up.
 Daniel’s business was information.
 He was the unknown research man for a variety of publications, blogs and even some business interests; people that wanted to know what was happening at the House of Mouse that was not in the press releases.
 Daniel knew more people that worked behind the scenes at Disney than anyone else, and he gathered information and dispersed it to numerous contacts around the world.
 Not that Daniel needed to work; he was a trust fund baby and if he stayed healthy and living with his aunt and uncle he was set for life.

 “How are the Ganders?”

 Daniel answered, “Good enough.
 They took up yoga, and they have some young chippy come to the house everyday and help them get into downward dog.
 Aunty says it helps fight her arthritis, I think Unc goes along with it just so he can see this hot blonde in his house every day.”

 “What can I do for you?”
-Danny asked, glancing at the screen.
+Daniel asked, glancing at the screen.
 “I have a conference call with someone from Saudi Arabia in ten minutes.”